Bullies 2 The Rescue

 You are giving a homeless dog a second chance.
 This means having the time and patience to work with social, emotional and behavioral problems.
 In some cases, a health issue is present.
 We disclose all information we are given and are aware of, as we want to make this as smooth a transition for the dog as possible.

 Many rescued Bulldogs don’t get along with other animals and some can’t be placed with small children.
-Because of this we do not adopt out to families with children 10 years old.
+Because of this we do not adopt out to families with children under 10 years old.
 This is for your child's and our bulldog's safety and well-being.
 We hope that as parents you can appreciate this.